 Net Profit2504700

-As you can see from this example, the net profit shows a very different figure for the same transactions in the financial statements.
+As you can see from this example, the net profit figure for the same transactions in the financial statements is very different.

 The accruals method will post the invoice of £5000.00 to the accounts receivables.
 And the £500 to accounts payable.
 Both of these general ledger codes are part of the balance sheet.